 This is the book that we recommend most to our members, as many of the specimens shown are found in Alberta: Schalkwijk-Barendsen, H.M.E.
 1991.
 Mushrooms of Western Canada.
 Lone Pine Publishing, Edmonton, AB, Canada. pp. 416.
 [Also published as: Mushrooms of Northwest North America.]. (available from AMS)

 Arora, D. 1986.
 Mushrooms Demystified, 2nd Edition.
 Ten Speed Press, Berkeley, CA, U.S.A. pp. 959.

 Barron, G. 1999.
 Mushrooms of Ontario and Eastern Canada.
 Lone Pine Publishing, Edmonton, AB, Canada. pp. 336. (available from AMS)

 Bossenmaier, E.F.
 1997.
 Mushrooms of the Boreal Forest.
 University Extension Press, University of Saskatchewan, Saskatoon, SK, Canada. pp. 105. (available from AMS)

 Boulet, B. 2003.
 Les Champignons des Arbres de L’Est de L’Amérique du Nord.
 Les Publications du Québec, Ste-Foy, QC, Canada. pp. 728.

 Dähncke, R.M.
 1993.
 1200 Pilze in Farbfotos.
 AT Verlag, Stuttgart, Germany. pp. 1179.

 Phillips, R. 1991.
 Mushrooms of North America.
 Little, Brown & Company Ltd., Toronto, ON, Canada. pp. 319.

-Rogers, R. 2006.
+Rogers, R. 2011.
 The Fungal Pharmacy – The Complete Guide to Medicinal Mushrooms and Lichens of North America.
 North Atlantic Books, Berkeley, California 94712. (available from AMS)